containers/build/README.md

 `acbuild run` also requires root.

+### Context-Free Mode

+Calling `begin` and `end` with acbuild to make a single change to an existing ACI can be cumbersome, so acbuild provides a context free mode.
+The `--modify=path/to/app.aci` flag can be used to specify an ACI to modify, and when provided the current build context will be ignored and the change will be applied to the given ACI instead.

 ## Planned features

-### Context-free mode

-There are scenarios in which it is not convenient to need to call `begin` and `end`, the most obvious being when a single change is made to an existing ACI.
-A flag will be added to allow every subcommand to be performed on a given ACI, instead of looking for a current build in progress.

 ### Image signing